kulcsarrudolf/pasztor.at/content/blog/2019-05-03-we-are-at-war.md

 categories: blog
 date: "2019-05-03T00:00:00Z"
 publishDate: "2019-05-03T00:00:00Z"
-excerpt: There's an invisible war being waged in the IT industry.
+summary: There's an invisible war being waged in the IT industry.
 A war to find out which way is the best to produce code.
-fbimage: /assets/img/we-are-at-war.png
+fbimage: posts/we-are-at-war.png
-googleimage: /assets/img/we-are-at-war.png
+googleimage: posts/we-are-at-war.png
-preview: /assets/img/we-are-at-war.jpg
+preview: posts/we-are-at-war.jpg
 sharing:
   discord: '@everyone There''s an invisible war being waged in the IT industry.
 A
     war to find out which way is the best to produce code.'